civican/legisinfo/44-1/bills/C-277/bill_text.md

     promote the implementation of preventive measures to reduce the risk of brain injuries;

-    identify the training, education and guidance needs of health care and other professionals related to brain injury prevention and treatment and the rehabilitation and recovery of persons living with a brain injury;
+    **assist in identifying** the training, education and guidance needs of health care and other professionals related to brain injury prevention and treatment and the rehabilitation and recovery of persons living with a brain injury;

     promote research and improve data collection on the incidence and treatment of brain injuries and on the rehabilitation and recovery of persons living with a brain injury;